 Exhibition, dialogues, workshop, workshop discussion

-The exploitation of fossil fuels has allowed us the dream of flying, the freedom of the open road, a consume-craze, a plastic wonderland, and a comfortable warm apartment.
-Our use of petroleum, heating oil, natural gas can also be seen as a drug problem.
+The exploitation of fossil energy has given us the dream of flying, the free ride for free citizens, the consumer mania, the plastic flood, the comfortable warm apartment.
+Our use of petroleum, fuel oil, natural gas can also be seen as a drug problem.

-How do artists see our fossil addiction and its therapy?
-How do we recognize the addiction?
-Where does it show itself?
-How could withdrawal therapy for citizens and the state look?
-We would like to explore answers to these questions.
+How do artists view fossil addiction and its treatment?
+How do you recognize addiction?
+Where does it occur?
+What might withdrawal therapy look like for citizens and the state?
+What do images of Fossil Addiction and its therapy look like?

 Fossil Addiction Program